w3c/wai-curricula/content/content-author/content-author-modules.md

     name: title
 navigation:
   previous: /curricula/designer-modules/forms-design/
-  next: /curricula/writer-modules/
+  next: /curricula/content-author-modules/clear-writing/
 ---

 ## Introduction
 {:.no-display}

 [TBD]

 {% comment %}

-The writer modules guide the creation of courses that:
+The content author modules guide the creation of courses that:

-* explain how design principles and practices relate to accessibility
+* explain how clear writing and plane language relate to accessibility
-* demonstrate and explain how accessible design enables people with disabilities to use websites and applications
+* demonstrate and explain how accessible content enables people with disabilities to use websites and applications
-* teach accessible design techniques for:
+* teach accessible authoring techniques for:
-  * visual design
-  * information design
-  * navigation design
-  * interaction design
+  * text
-  * images and graphics
+  * images
+  * tables
-  * multimedia and animations
+  * audio and viddeo
-  * forms design

-These modules focus on accessible user experiences.
+These modules focus on accessible content creeation.
 They are primarily designed for teaching:

-* Visual writers
+* writers
-* Information Architects
+* editors
-* User Experience (UX) writers
-* Interaction writers
+* content creators

 ### Foundation Prerequisites

-The writer modules are designed for students who have achieved the learning outcomes from the following subset of [Foundation modules](/curricula/foundation-modules/):
+The content author modules are designed for students who have achieved the learning outcomes from the following subset of [Foundation modules](/curricula/foundation-modules/):

 * [Module 1: What is Web accessibility](/curricula/foundation-modules/what-is-web-accessibility/)
   * Topic: Stories of People with Disabilities